Phone number 1: +381 30 424 555

 Technical faculty in Bor was established in the year 1961 as the Mining-metallurgical faculty with two departments – Mining and Metallurgy.
-The faculty belongs to the University of Belgrade, the oldest, the biggest and the most prestigeous state university in Serbia.
-Faculty building in the period of 1961 – the palace of old French cassino.
+The faculty belongs to the University of Belgrade, the oldest, the biggest and the most prestigious state university in Serbia.

 In the autumn 1961 teaching classes started at the faculty at four departments: Mining at the Major for exploiting of mineral layers and the Major for preparation of minerals.
 At the Department of metallurgy classes were held at the Major for extractive metallurgy and the Major for processing metallurgy.
 In the year 1971 the faculty opened the Major for mechanical engineering in mining and metallurgy.